RenovoSolutions/cdk-library-cloudwatch-alarms/API.md

 The number of validation errors produced by the function in a given time period.

-Validation errors occur when the function runs successfully but returns invalid data (an invalid {@link https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/functions-event-structure.html|event object}).
+Validation errors occur when the function runs successfully but returns invalid data (an invalid {@link https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/functions-event-structure.html event object}).

 ---